magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-43726-catalog-price-rule-fails-to-apply-after-partial-reindex.md

 1. Open one of the simple products related to the configurable product.
 1. Change the scope to store view and update the attribute value to **Yes**.
 1. Run the `CRON` and check the price on the frontend.
-1. Run full reindex.
+1. Run a full reindex.
 Again, check the price on the frontend.
 1. Update the configurable product category.
 1. Run the `CRON` and check the price on frontend.